 Lawyers can help you gather the type of evidence that you need to prove your case.
 In particular, proving that you were present at the base almost 40 to 70 years ago may be complicated.
 Records from that time are tricky to track down and usually only exist in paper form.

 Experienced attorneys know how to find the old records that are critical to your case.

 They will also help you get the appropriate medical documents to prove the harm you suffered from toxic exposure.
 Your lawyer can introduce you to doctors who specialize in the type of ailment you are suffering from so they can provide expert testimony for your claims.

-If you are suffering from any ailment caused by exposure to toxic chemicals in the water present at Camp Lejeune from 1953 to 1987, contact our Camp Lejeune Claims Lawyer today to ensure that you can file a lawsuit to recover damages in the window created by this act.
+If you are suffering from any ailment caused by exposure to toxic chemicals in the water present at Camp Lejeune from 1953 to 1987, contact the injury lawyers at Slater & Zurz today to ensure that you can file a Camp Lejeune lawsuit to recover damages in the window created by this act.